imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 <img src="media\resources_public_cluster.png">

 > **Note:** In the cluster resources we see a public IP created with the cluster.
 It is used for egress traffic (outbound from pods and worker nodes).
-It is not the same as the public endpoint for our cluster.
-It already have a different IP address.
+It is different from the public endpoint for our cluster.
+It already has a different IP address.

 > AKS can whitelist the IP addresses that can connect to the control plane.
 More details about [api-server-authorized-ip-ranges](https://learn.microsoft.com/en-us/azure/aks/api-server-authorized-ip-ranges)